 2. Impurities in the stool: mucus, pus, blood.

-3. Pain in the abdomen.
+3. Pain in the abdominal area.

-4. Formations detected by other methods of examination.
+4. Formations detected by other examination methods.

 5. Suspicion of cancer, intestinal obstruction, Crohn's disease, ulcerative colitis.